RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 * Metamagic effects on spells
 * Dragonhide is called "dragonscale".
 Ironwood?
 * Request for https://www.d20pfsrd.com/magic-items/wondrous-items/m-p/page-of-spell-knowledge/
-* Wild enchantment, which allows a druid to retain an armor's bonus when they shapeshift.

 * Mighty Fists enchantment is stacking - looks like a bug in Owlcat's code
 * Tabletop Amulet of Mighty Fists actually allows all relevant weapon enhancements (such as Flaming or Agile)... not